North Shore (09) 486 8900

 Cervical Screening Self-Test Study

-Welcome to the Cervical Screening Self-Test Study
+About the Cervical Screening Self-Test Study

-The study is a joint project between Total Healthcare PHO (Tāmaki Health clinics), Te Whatu Ora – Waitematā, Te Toka Tumai Auckland, and Counties Manukau districts with additional funding from the National Screening Unit to help inform the new National Screening Programme.
+The study was a joint project between Te Whatu Ora – Waitematā, Te Toka Tumai Auckland, and Counties Manukau districts and Total Healthcare PHO (Tāmaki Health clinics), with additional funding from the National Screening Unit to help inform the new National Screening Programme.

 More information

 Self-testing is when women collect their own sample for cervical screening using a swab in their vagina.
 This can be done in private or with the support of a nurse or doctor – it’s your choice.
+A self-taken vaginal swab is just as good as a clinician-taken sample for detecting HPV.

 Self-testing is for people who are eligible for cervical screening.
 In this study it includes people who are:

-• 30-69 years
+• 25-69 years

 • Due for cervical screening